This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How to check your blood sugar level:

 - Check your blood sugar level with a glucose meter.
 This device uses a small drop of blood to measure your blood sugar level.
-Some glucose meters take the sample from your finger with a special lancet device.
-Other meters use blood from your thigh, forearm, or the palm of your hand.
+Some glucose meters measure a drop of blood taken from your finger using a special lancet device.
+Other meters will also measure a drop of blood taken from your thigh, forearm, or the palm of your hand.

 - Blood sugar levels change quickly after meals, after you take insulin, during exercise, and when you feel stressed or ill.
 It is best to use blood from your finger to check your blood sugar level during these times.
 Your healthcare provider will teach you how to use a glucose meter to check your blood sugar level.
 Ask your healthcare provider for more information about taking blood samples from areas other than your finger.